 That culminates in training goals

-I am currently in conversation with the Widening and Participation teams at RADA and LAMDA regarding the continuation of my research and potential funding for such activities.
+I am currently in conversation with the Widening and Participation team at LAMDA regarding the continuation of my research and potential funding for such activities.
 Drawing on Vanessa Brooks’ ‘Silent Approach’, I aim to explore how text-based theatre can be made accessible to performers with learning disabilities through non-verbal approaches and how these methods may in turn inform mainstream theatre practices.

 Fox, A. and Macpherson, H. (n.d.).
 Inclusive arts practice and research.

 brooks, v.
 (2018). [online] Vanessabrooks2020.files.wordpress.com.
 Available at: https://vanessabrooks2020.files.wordpress.com/2017/06/separate-doors-2-report-vanessa-brooks.pdf [Accessed 16 Aug.
 2018].